laariscunha2/repo-remoto/README.md

-# Repositorio Remoto
+# Repositorio Local

-Descricao inserida no Repositorio Remoto antes do Clone.
+Descricao inserida no Repositorio Local depois do Clone.